sabbas-ctrl/VisionIndex-Backend/README.md

    - **Linting:** Runs ESLint and Prettier on every push and pull request.
    - **Testing:** Executes all unit and integration tests.
    - **Build:** Builds the backend and checks for dependency issues.
-   - **Docker:** Builds and pushes Docker images to GitHub Container Registry.
    - **Deployment:** (Planned) Auto-deploy to staging/production on successful main branch merges.

 2. **Environment Variables**